krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 ### 3. &nbsp; Full binary tree

-As shown in Figure 7-6, a <u>full binary tree</u> has all nodes except leaf nodes having two children.
+As shown in Figure 7-6, a <u>full binary tree</u>, except for the leaf nodes, has two child nodes for all other nodes.

 ![Full binary tree](binary_tree.assets/full_binary_tree.png){ class="animation-figure" }